Stove Servicing & Repairs

 We cannot supply convex glass cut to size, only for specific stoves.
 For glass with rounded corners you will need to know the exact make and model.
 Or it can be cut to size against a template.
 Glass orders will generally need to be paid in advance.

 Please contact us for glass prices.
-As a guide, a single piece approximately 250 x 250mm (10" x 10") will be around £25 - £30 including VAT and carriage.
+As a guide, a single piece approximately 25cm x 25cm (10" x 10") will be around £25 + VAT and carriage.
+Approximately 4p + VAT per square cm.
 Convex or rounded glass will be more expensive.

 Glass installation prices

 To remove the old glass, supply and fit new gasket or rope seal and to install the new glass will depend on the size of glass and condition of the glass retaining clips and bolts / screws.
-As a guide, allow around £20/m + VAT to include the rope seal length, removal and replacement.
-A piece of glass 250 x 250mm (10" x 10"), total 1m would be £20 + VAT.
+As a guide, allow around 3p + VAT per square centimetre (glass size) for the installation / fitting cost.
+To fit a piece of glass 25cm x 25cm therefore would be around £18 + VAT including all materials and labour (+ the glass cost).

 NOTE: Glass clip retaining bolts / screws are removed at customer's own risk.
 In older stoves these can effectively weld or rust themselves in solidly and may shear off, however carefully removed.
 We do have a facility at the Tenterden branch where the bolt can usually be drilled out, re-threaded and a replacement fitted at around £20 + VAT per bolt.